Updated: Oct 18, 2016

 Possible Field Trips (with admission cost): Kennywood Amusement Park - $30, Sandcastle Water Park - $25, Wave Pool - $5

 Tuition and housing refunds minus the $250 deposit will be given to students only in cases of extreme illness or injury (a doctor’s written verification will be required) that prevents the student from continuing with the program.
 Partial tuition credit and housing refunds will be given on a pro-rated basis if illness, injury or family tragedy interrupts and prohibits the student from continuing participation in the program.
 A written request must be received no later than a week after interruption of studies.
-No refunds will be given to any student who quits the program unless they have a medical excuse prohibiting them from dancing or a family tragedy.
+No refunds will be given once the program begins.
+Students who withdraw after the program begins can be issued a credit certificate for the following year.
+A medical excuse prohibiting them from dancing will be required.

 Phone Numbers to Remember: